shahabl/brackets-livedev2/README.md

 TBD.
 My initial thinking for Brackets is that we would turn the lightning bolt into a dropdown button, where clicking on the dropdown arrow would give you a choice of browsers.
 We would also need some way to configure the browser executable paths, or autodetect them for common cases.

+####

+There's a need to track other related non-CSS documents (e.g. JS files) that are loaded by the current live HTML file; we do this because for those files, we want to reload the full page whenever the user saves those files.
+(See comments in LiveDevelopment._onDocumentSaved().)
+In the old Live Development, we did this by looking at a different CDT event that was sent out whenever the page was about to request a file.
+Again, I think we could just replace that with the same mechanism described above (having the server tell us what files were requested).

+We should consider changing the workflow to allow multiple files to be previewed (rather than only having a single preview that changes as you switch files in Brackets).
+In the future, if we allow multiple files to be previewed simultaneously, we would need to match requested files to the pages that loaded them.
+I think we could still do that on the Brackets server side by looking at the referrer.

 ### Changes from existing LiveDevelopment code

 * the existing code for talking to Chrome Developer Tools via the remote debugging interface is gone for now